 Feeling secure on technical terrain is no problem in the Montane.
-The toe crampon is multi-directional with wide teeth.
-And two traction rails run parallel down each footbed to help provide solid footing on steep slopes and icy patches.
+The toe crampon is multi-directional with wide teeth, and two traction rails run parallel down the footbed to help provide solid footing on steep slopes and icy patches.
 A few options in our review feel grippier and are better suited to advanced terrain, but the Montane is more than adequate for most situations.

 The Montane also has a fixed binding system, which means the tail of the shoe closely follows the natural movement of the foot when walking.
 For some users, this can cause them to feel marginally heavier due to the back flipping up.
-It also does tend to flip a lot of snow up onto the back of your legs.
+It also tends to throw a lot of snow up onto the back of the legs.

 Ease of Use

 A big aspect of a pleasant-to-use snowshoe is a good binding system, and that's one area where the Montane has no problem shining brightly.
-The positive toe locator makes it easy to know your foot is placed correctly and the straps tighten up and release with a simple pull of the correct loop.
+The "positive toe locator" makes it easy to place the foot correctly, and the straps tighten up and release with a simple pull of the loop.

 The Elektra Montane rings up at a very fair price indeed.
 It has a stellar binding system, impressive traction, good float, and heel lifts for steep climbing.
 If you want to get technical without breaking the bank, this is a solid choice.

-This is a well-rounded snowshoe fit for technical hiking and variable mountainous terrain.
+The Montane is a well-rounded snowshoe fit for technical hiking and variable mountainous terrain.
 It offers everything you will need to stay happy and comfortable while out, from a great binding system to burly traction to heel lifts for steep ascents.
-While we enjoyed the MSR Lightning Ascent more, it is also quite a bit more expensive.
-For the outdoorswoman who wants to get technical within a more modest budget, the Montane is a fabulous option.
+There are more serious models available, but almost all of them come at a much heftier price point.
+For the outdoorswoman who wants to get technical within a more modest budget, this is a fabulous option.

 — Penney Garrett